-Content warning: violence, death (incl. suicide)
+Content warning: violence, death (including suicide)

 My ninth book in the 2022 challenge is The Bone Fire by György Dragomán.
 The book satisfies Category 21 of the challenge, a novel with a woman protagonist.
 I’m also counting Dragomán as a Romanian author, as he was born in Romania, not to mention that the novel takes place in Dragóman’s native Transylvania.